Research Impact Indicators & Metrics

 Google Scholar Profiles

 Google Scholar profiles track citations of your work and calculate an H-index for you.
-This often includes grey literature such as conference presentations.
+Learn more about the H-index on the Author Metrics page.
+Google Scholar's calculations are based on a very broad set of publications including grey literature such as conference presentations.

 Web of Science Profiles